Bionif92/Cursos-de-Programacion/TypeScript/TS&React.md

 ### First Reducer & Controling the action payload Type

+Can mutate the state in redux not with useReducer
 ````
 store/cart-slice.ts
 -- import { createSlice, type PayloadAction } from '@reduxjs/toolkit';